VincentPinet/videopoker-solver/README.md

 | ♣️ |12|11|10| 9| 8| 7| 6| 5| 4| 3| 2| 1| 0|

 With the following bits being unused 63, 62, 61, 47, 46, 45, 31, 30, 29, 15, 14, 13.
-I thought it might ease the compiler to align the suits on 16 bits since we are going to fold them onto each other with various bitwise operator to detect pairs and whatnot.
+I thought it might ease the compiler to align the suits on 16 bits since we are going to fold them onto each other with bitwise *and* to identify a four of a kind for instance.
+Most of the time *or* and *xor* in addition of an abundant use of the *popcnt* instruction for various pairs detection, even a little of *ctz* and *clz* for straights.

 Another thing we are going to want is an easy way to iterate over the n choose k distinct subsets of our bitcards, whether it's for the different ways of holding a hand or the possible outcomes of deck.
 For algorithmic readability purpose I wanted an aesthetic user api and it was a good opportunity to have fun the the c++20 std::ranges.